 The spike (endpin) was only invented in the 1830’s.
 Just imagine: all the music of Bach, Haydn, Boccherini (see picture), Mozart, Beethoven, Schubert and even Rossini, was originally played “spikeless”, with the cello supported only on the cellist’s calves (lower legs).

-The humble endpin is the single most important element after the chair, in determining our sitting posture.
+The humble endpin is the single most important element after the chair in determining our sitting posture.
+But whereas there are many situations in which we can’t choose our chair, we can always choose our spike-length.
 By varying its length, shape and point of contact with the floor, cellists of all sizes are able to instantly adapt to any combination of different sized chairs and cellos.
-But it can also cause us problems.
+But the spike can also cause us problems.
 Just like with the violinist’s chin rest and shoulder rest, if we “get it wrong” this magnificent improvement can become a source of great complications.

 One sure way in which the endpin can ruin a performance is if it moves (slips).
-Not all floors are able to have a nice spike hole dug into them, and many floor-owners do not appreciate holes being made in their beautiful floor or rug.
+Not all floors are able to have a nice hole dug into them (to provide our spike with a perfect grip), and many floor-owners do not appreciate holes being made in their beautiful floor or rug.
 So every cellist needs a good “spike-stop” which can be attached to the front left chair-leg.
-The roll-up belt style is not only very portable (it rolls up) but also very adaptable because it’s many holes mean that it’s length doesn’t need to be adjusted for chairs of different heights.
+The roll-up belt style is not only very portable (it rolls up) but also very adaptable because its many holes mean that it’s length doesn’t need to be adjusted for chairs of different heights.

-Curiously, a simple observation of orchestras in general, reveals that amongst cellists, men have a much greater tendency than women to lean back in their chairs while playing.
-Hmmm …….
+Curiously, a simple observation of orchestras in general reveals that amongst cellists, men have a much greater tendency than women to lean back in their chairs while playing.
+Hmmm ……. ???
+Could it be that our lack of breasts as a counterweight causes us to lean back in the chair ? ….. or does this reveal some fundamental difference between male and female psychology ?

 Let’s look now at the different variables that the spike offers to help us adapt to sitting with the cello.
 There are basically only two of these, both very important.